jboynyc/textnets/paper.md

 With `textnets` it is possible to visualize and analyze textual data in novel ways.
 These are some of the package's distinguishing features:

-- Existing text analysis packages, such as @Benoit2018, typically to visualize texts as word clouds, not as network graphs.
+- Existing text analysis packages, such as @Benoit2018, typically visualize texts as word clouds, not as network graphs.
 Unlike word clouds, network graphs can visualize not just the frequency and co-occurrence of text features, but also their linking role within corpora.